 I will never forget the day I fell more than twenty feet from the rooftop of Fire Station 81 – Pine Lake of Eastside Fire and Rescue in Sammamish, Washington.
 It was overcast in the morning while I worked downstairs.
 However, early in the afternoon, the weather quickly changed and rain began approaching.
 The roofing subcontractor asked for my help securing the newly installed roofing material.
 I climbed up the ladder to the roof and followed the subcontractor’s instructions.
 While checking the rooftop, I fell.

 The roofing subcontractor had negligently installed the roofing material.
 Adding insult to injury, the roofing subcontractor failed to comply with the laws and regulations concerning rooftop safety.

 I fell feet first.
 Initially, it felt like I was hovering above the blacktop below.
 Then, suddenly, a rush of air and I was plummeting to the ground.
 My mind was filled with one thought, “Bend your knees.
 Bend your knees.
 Bend your knees…” When my feet hit the ground, my knees buckled, I toppled over onto my right side, and I was immediately overwhelmed by unimaginable agonizing and unrelenting pain.
 I thought I was going to vomit.

-Paramedics rushed me to Overlake Medical Clinic in Bellevue, Washington.
+Paramedics rushed me to Overlake Medical Center in Bellevue, Washington.
 However, the swelling in my feet was drastic and interfered with the doctors’ ability to diagnose the extent of my injuries.
 I was discharged in a wheelchair and told to follow-up with Thomas Chi, M.D., at Proliance Surgeons in a week or two after the swelling had either subsided or stabilized.

 Two weeks after falling, Dr. Chi told me that I had suffered bilateral Chopart’s fracture-dislocation.
 In other words, the main weight-bearing joints in both of my feet had suffered catastrophic fractures and dislocations.
 Dr. Chi told me that I would never again play competitive baseball.
 He told me that I would likely never jog or run again.
-He told me that my injuries were severe and likely permanent.
+He told me that my injuries were severe and permanent.